jackfrate/tierLister/README.md

 # TierLister
 # TODO:

-- upload tierlist
-- download tierlist
-- /list/json string
+- break into modules

-- image link list
+-